 Tappen Valley

-Tappen Valley offers a scenic drive through stunning landscapes and is also the home of the White Post Auto Museum and the Rust Bros.
+Tappen Valley offers a scenic drive through stunning landscapes and is the home of the White Post Auto Museum and the Rust Bros.

 White Post Museum Rust Bros near Shuswap

-Two wineries, Sunnybrae Vineyard and Winery, and Recline Ridge Vineyards and Winery produce award-winning wines in the Tappen area.
+Two wineries, Sunnybrae Vineyard and Winery and Recline Ridge Vineyards and Winery, produce award-winning wines in the Tappen area.
 Shuswap’s newest craft brewery, Ricochet Brewing is located just outside Tappen on the road to Herald Park, a few doors from Sunnybrae Winery on the shore of Shuswap Lake.
 See below for more details.

 Herald Provincial Park

-Just off the Trans Canada Highway in Tappen on the southern shore of Shuswap lake, Herald Provincial Park provides a great beach and day area, as well as a nature walk to Margaret Falls.
+Just off the Trans Canada Highway in Tappen on the southern shore of Shuswap Lake, Herald Provincial Park provides a great beach and day area, as well as a nature walk to Margaret Falls.

 Road along the south shore of Shuswap Lake going to Herald Provincial Park.
 Photo: Wendy Nordvik-Carr©